The history of L&Q

 L&Q staff voted the group into The Sunday Times 100 Best Companies list for the first time in 2003, a feat which would be repeated every year for the rest of the decade.

-Four major mergers in the middle of the 1990s saw 17,000 homes added to L&Qs portfolio.
+Four major mergers saw 17,000 homes added to L&Qs portfolio.
 This concluded with an exercise to overhaul the public image of the organisation and unify the various subsidiary companies within the group.

 In 2013, L&Q celebrated its 50th anniversary, using it as an opportunity to reflect on half a century of growth, challenge, learning and achievement and a chance to look forward to the decades ahead.